-Tow Mode is recommended when towing a heavy trailer or hauling a heavy load, particularly when stop-and-go traffic, rolling terrain, or a busy parking lot is involved.
+Tow Mode is recommended when towing a heavy trailer or hauling a heavy load, particularly in stop-and-go traffic, rolling terrain, or a busy parking lot.

-Driving the vehicle in Tow Mode with minimal trailer load will not cause any damage; however, fuel economy may be reduced and transmission/engine driving characteristics may feel different.
+Driving the vehicle in Tow Mode may affect fuel economy and transmission/engine driving characteristics.
 See your vehicle owner's manual for additional information about Tow Mode.